Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 Here's the problem.

-Now you gave me a Californian example, and California uh California is full of laws on everything, and it's no surprise to find it regulates chirop chiropractors as much as it regulates uh the the ability of hardware stores in Ventura County, they're forbidden from giving free coffee and donuts to their customers.
+And it's no surprise to find it regulates chiropractors as much as it regulates the ability of hardware stores in Ventura County.

-Uh the uh the they were thinking of introducing a fitted sheet regime, making it against the law to put a non-elasticated sheet on a hotel bedroom in California.
+They were thinking of introducing a fitted sheet regime, making it against the law to put a non-elasticated sheet on a hotel bedroom in California.

-In California, everything is against the law, and everybody is violating a zillion laws uh at any one time.
+In California, everything is against the law, and everybody is violating a zillion laws at any one time.

-So we do not say you've got to put on a a uniform and go and fight in violation of your conscience.
+So we do not say you've got to put on a uniform and go and fight in violation of your conscience.

-And to compel and to be compelled to provide the means for that uh is a violation of uh conscience, and it tells you something about the coercive power of the state.
+And to compel and to be compelled to provide the means for that is a violation of conscience.

-The coercive power of the state uh is is transformative, and it's and that is why it should be used in limited ways.
+And that is why it should be used in limited ways.

 And that is why when you have big government, it starts to get coercive in all kinds of small ways.

-And people like Bill don't mind, don't mind, uh because as long as we can have sex with anybody we want to have sex with, uh they don't mind that it infringes on this right and that right and that right.
+Don't mind because as long as we can have sex with anybody we want to have sex with, they don't mind that it infringes on this right and that right and that right.

 He lives in California.